Kimi-Arthur/KifaNet/src/Kifa.Api.Files/KifaFile.Add.md

 1. Calculate full info of the file.
 2. Find the `SHA256` `FileInformation` and compare.
 Fail if they differ.
 3. Register.

+### Info check precedence

+In case a full check is needed, either due to explicit request or inference (file info not calculated or instance not known), its full info will be calculated and compared to existing ones if possible.
+This can ensure anything registered is guaranteed to be the same file.

+If the file path is known, it's first compared with that info.
+Then if a file with the same SHA256 is found, compare with that info too.